 How Does a Cable Modem Work?

-data that your computer can decode and display on your computer screen.
-Every time you surf the Internet
+Every Internet home network has a DSL or Cable modem.
+It receives data information signals and translates that signal into data that your computer can decode and display on your computer screen.
+Every time you surf the Internet from your laptop computer, desktop computer, Tablet, or Smart TV you are sending encoded information to

 and from your modem and to or